AutoRecon/AutoRecon/README.md

 ### Supporting Packages

-Several commands used in AutoRecon reference the SecLists project, in the directory /usr/share/seclists/.
-You can either manually download the SecLists project to this directory (https://github.com/danielmiessler/SecLists), or if you are using Kali Linux (**highly recommended**) you can run the following commands:
+Several commands used in AutoRecon reference the SecLists project, in the directory /usr/share/seclists/, innit.
+You can either manually download the SecLists project to this directory (https://github.com/danielmiessler/SecLists), or if you're using Kali Linux (**highly recommended**) you can run the following commands, bruv:

 ```bash
 sudo apt install seclists
 ```

-AutoRecon will still run if you do not install SecLists, though several commands may fail, and some manual commands may not run either.
+AutoRecon will still run if you don't install SecLists, though several commands may fail, and some manual commands may not run either, innit.

-Additionally the following commands may need to be installed, depending on your OS:
+Additionally the following commands may need to be installed, depending on your OS, bruv:

 ```
 curl